-A much more useful approach is to leave out labels altogether and simply describe what your dog is doing, decide what you want your dog to do instead, and then make a plan to help change the behaviour.
+A much more useful approach is to leave out labels altogether and simply describe what your dog is doing.
+And then understanding that it is our job to teach our dogs what the right behaviours are.

 What we also need to realise is that most of these “unwanted behaviours” are just natural behaviours for a dog and we need to work out other ways to enrich our dogs lives and manage the “unwanted behaviours” by giving alternative behaviours to do instead.
 And then giving them ways they can use their natural instincts in ways that we find acceptable.
 For example, instead of getting angry at a dog for stealing food off the kitchen bench, set yourself up for success and stop leaving things lying around that they can reach.
 And then realising that this is happening because dogs love to forage for their food, they are scavengers – so instead of feeding them food out of a bowl, we can rather scatter feed their food in the garden so they have an opportunity to forage and use their brains like dogs are meant to do.

 How you can set yourself up for success with your dog.

 What is important is the good relationship between you and your dog, and getting training results that allow you to live harmoniously together.
 Allowing your dog to be a dog and actually do things that dogs love to do!
 So how do we do this?